SnowballSH/RustGlacier/README.md

 ## The Glacier Programming Language

-Glacier is a dynamically typed programming language continued from [Gorilla](https://github.com/SnowballSH/Gorilla).
+Glacier is an imperative programming language continued from [Gorilla](https://github.com/SnowballSH/Gorilla).

 ### Features